donlaiq/cryptofxwallet/README.md

 You can follow the examples uploaded in the Release tab, but here you can get a glimpse about what every line means:<br/>

-**node.path**: absolute path the executables of the node, usually inside the 'src' folder.<br/>
+**node.path**: absolute path to the executables of the node, usually inside the 'src' folder.<br/>
 **javafx.sdk.path**: <folder_where_you_unzip_javafx>/lib.<br/>
-**blockchain.explorer.blockcount.api**: URL to some REST service providing the total amount of blocks for the crypto coin.<br/>
+**blockchain.explorer.blockcount.api**: URL to some web service providing the total amount of blocks for the crypto coin.<br/>
-**time.zone**: to use the same time that the blockchain uses to watch the transactions.<br/>
+**time.zone**: to use the same time zone as the blockchain to follow the transaction history.<br/>
 **coin.code**: the code of the cryptocoin.
 ZEC for ZCash, LTC for Litecoin, etc.<br/>
 **start.command**: executable file inside node.path to start the node.<br/>
 **cli.command**: executable file inside node.path to query to the blockchain.<br/>
 **system.command**: system interpreter. 'sh' on linux distros, 'cmd.exe' in Windows.<br/>
-**system.command.parameter**: parameter going with the system interpreter. '-c' in linux distros, '/k' in Windows.<br/>
+**system.command.parameter**: parameter going with the system interpreter. '-c' in linux distros, '/c' in Windows.<br/>
 **encode**: to get a proper string configuration according to the desired foreign language.<br/>
-**foreign.language**: the default language is English.
-If you want to replace the second language, let's say to German, then you should put 'German' here.<br/>
+**foreign.language**: Second language written in English.
+If you want to replace the second language, let's say to German, then you should put **German** here.<br/>
 **two.kind.of.addresses**: true if there are Z and T addresses; false, otherwise.<br/>
 **donate.address**: if you are moving to another crypto coin, let's say X Coin, and you want to put one of my X Coin addresses here.<br/>